Roy's website is awaiting some renovation, so there's just some basic information here for now.

 "One of the Island's most accomplished fiddlers " Doug Gallant, the Guardian

-He has been active in the East Coast musical community for nearly 40 years.
+He has been active in the East Coast musical community for over 40 years.
 Guardian reviewer Doug Gallant has called him "one of the most accomplished fiddle players in Prince Edward Island" .He is an active recording artist and has 5 solo albums to his credit for which he has multiple nominations for ECMA awards.
 Roy's most recent CD is "Live at Loon", recorded live at the New Hampshire Highland games with Steve Sharratt.
 His latest studio recording "Longshore Drift" was nominated for two PEI Music Awards and he recently re-released in digital format his ECMA nominated recording Rolling Waves.
 He joined the cast in the popular production of Dear Johnny Deere as part of the Confederation center's summer season and he has perfromed in productions for Theater PEI and Theatre New Brunswick.

 Roy has received accolades for both his music compositions and his studio production.
 His music has been featured in award winning NFB and independent film productions and he has been invited to perform with many of the region's most noted artists such as J.P.
 Cormier, Laura Smith, Lennie Gallant and jazz pianist Doug Riley.
 The Highland Council of Scotland commissioned Roy to write music to commemorate the 200th anniversary of Scottish settlers coming to Prince Edward Island.
 This music is featured in a new international recording entitled An-t Eilean, the Island.
 He recently was awarded a grant to create a new work which will be performed with the PEI symphony as part of their 2014-2015 season.